CartONG-staff/opsmap-nigeria/README.md

 ## Mapbox Account

-UHCR has an unlimited mapbox acounnt.
-It is used n this project. (@bitwarden).
+UNHCR has an unlimited mapbox acounnt.
+It is used n this project.
 Contact preson in UNHCR is Leo.

 > A Mapbox account was initially dedicated for Opsmaps project